¶ The fyrst fable is of the cok and of the precious stone

 Capital D for the introduction text of the Aesop Fables.
 Woodcut on linden wood 5x5cm

 Introduction to the Fables

 Detail of lead type and woodcut initial "D" resting on a galley before printing.

 Page for the fable "the rat and the frog" set up and ready for print.
 Moveable lead type, woodcuts for the illustration, and capital letter.

 Printed pages of the fable "the rat and the frog", printed on linen laid paper.

 What better thing to use a printing press for, then to print an actual book?
 That was the Graal for the first printers, the Gutenberg Bible being the most famous and well-known incunable, and definitely one of the most beautiful printed books in the 15th century, from a technical point of view.

-We are not as ambitious, or magnanimous, and the first book (or booklet) we intend to print on the press is an edition of the popular Aesop Fables, with a selection of the fables composed with moveable type and illustrations in woodcut.
+We are not as ambitious, or magnanimous, and the first book that came out from the press was an edition of the popular Aesop Fables, in medieval German language, with a selection of the fables composed with moveable type and woodcut illustrations.

 A note on nomenclature: an incunable (English), from the Latin incunabula, is the name for books, broadsides, and other materials printed before the year 1501.
 The Latin term means ‘swaddling clothes, cradle’, so referring to the birth of printing in Europe.

 The Aesop Fables had more than 150 separate editions in the second half of the 15th century, in different European languages.
 Our first edition is based on the Vita et Fabulae from 1479, translated from Latin into German by Heinrich Steinhöwel.